biological-alignment-benchmarks/biological-alignment-gridworlds-benchmarks/README.md

 ## Authorship and How to Cite

-Roland Pihlakas and Joel Pyykkö.
-From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent AI safety benchmarks.
+Roland Pihlakas.
+From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks.
 Arxiv, a working paper, September 2024 (https://arxiv.org/abs/2410.00081).

 **Use of Entire Suite**: We encourage the inclusion of the entire benchmark suite in derivative works to maintain the integrity and comprehensiveness of AI safety assessments.